Russia signals nuclear arms cuts will not come easy

 But Russian President Vladimir Putin reiterated Moscow's concerns about the anti-missile shields the United States and NATO are deploying, and said the development of high-precision non-nuclear weapons could upset the strategic balance.

-Putin said Russia welcomed a U.S. decision to scale down the missile defence system it is deploying with NATO in Europe, but he emphasised that "nobody is dumping this programme" and that Russia - which says it fears interceptors could shoot down its nuclear missiles, weakening its defences - remained concerned.
+Putin said Russia welcomed a U.S. decision to scale down the missile defense system it is deploying with NATO in Europe, but he emphasized that "nobody is dumping this program" and that Russia - which says it fears interceptors could shoot down its nuclear missiles, weakening its defenses - remained concerned.

 Deputy Prime Minister Dmitry Rogozin, a former ambassador to NATO who is known for his hawkish rhetoric and criticism of the West, spoke in starker terms.